connieuribe/ops-reading-notes-401d6/README.md

-# ops-reading-notes
-This repo is a collection of all my reading notes while studying at Code Fellows Ops and Cybersecurity

 ## Ops Class 401d6 Reading Notes
 ### Cybersecurity Engineering
+This repo is a collection of my reading notes for Seattle Cybersecurity Ops 401d6

 |Class |Link |
 |---|---|